Graph Signal Processing over a Probability Space of Shift Operators: Numerical results

 \section{Numerical results}

-In this section, we present simulation results to showcase applications of the framework proposed in this paper.
+In this section, we present simulation results.
 We first present an example where the graph construction can be based on different attributes.
-We then consider a sampling and recovery problem on a weather station dataset where the underlying graph can be constructed using a $k$-NN approach, and anomaly detection on a ECoG dataset where graphs are constructed by thresholding pairwise node correlations.
+We then consider a sampling and recovery problem on a weather station dataset where the underlying graph can be constructed using a $k$-NN approach, and anomaly detection on an ECoG dataset where graphs are constructed by thresholding pairwise node correlations.
 Finally, we present a network infection spreading example to illustrate the use of base changes.
+The main purpose is to showcase how the framework proposed in this paper can be applied.
+In each example, aside from its specific purpose, we emphasize how the space of operators arises and how information about the distribution is acquired.